outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - allow each alternative to be selected so they can choose which config/button/sound interaction rules to apply to those variables

         - optimized mathematized implementation for intent

           - simplicity: assign common (high-probability) functions to buttons & simple button structures (low-dimensional buttons & button structures)
-            - variables: button count, button function, button structure (combination, set, sequence)
+            - variables: button count, button function, button structure (combination, set, sequence), function probability, simplicity

           - highest feature count, given filter of 'simplest implementation': highest number of functions possible to implement simply (low-dimensional memorization)
             - variables: function count, memorization, simplicity, abstraction (type), button usage structure (scale like repeated clicks of a button, sequence like buttons clicked in sequence)